cardano-scaling/hydra/docs/docs/getting-started/developing-on-hydra.md

 ## On-chain code

 On-chain code will be exactly the same between Cardano and a hydra head.
-This is one of the main selling points of the hydra design (heads are also called isomorphic state channels) the only caveat being that (at the time of writing 07/22) Hydra Heads do not support validity ranges for transactions, the reason for this is there is currently no notion of time inside of a Hydra Head.
-See also this [feature on the roadmap](https://github.com/input-output-hk/hydra/issues/196)
+This is one of the main selling points of the hydra design (heads are also called isomorphic state channels).
+Note that Hydra Heads now also support validity ranges for L2 transactions through the `Tick` event which contains the current L1 slot.

 ## Off-chain code